cargomail-org/grip/README.md

 </div>

 <p class="figure">
-Fig.&nbsp;2.&emsp;2-Legged Identity Propagation flow
+Fig.&nbsp;3.&emsp;2-Legged Identity Propagation flow
 </p>

-## 3-Legged OAuth 2.0 Identity Propagation
+## 3-Legged Identity Propagation

-The sequence diagram illustrated in Figure&nbsp;3 shows the 3-legged identity propagation flow for the user authenticated at the IdP, where the Client requests access to resources stored on the RS on behalf of the authenticated user.
+The sequence diagram illustrated in Figure&nbsp;4 shows the 3-legged identity propagation flow for the user authenticated at the IdP, where the Client requests access to resources stored on the RS on behalf of the authenticated user using a token generated on the AS.

 The sequence diagram is self-explanatory; the OIDC authentication flow is omitted for clarity.